Information about the Help Musicians’ Coronavirus Financial Hardship Fund 2022

-Thanks to ACE and DCMS who have provided £650k of hardship funding, Help Musicians was able to extend hardship funding into 2022, making further payments to musicians facing financial hardship due to the disruption caused by Covid.
-The total amount of funds available will be at least £1m (Help Musicians will add £350k of its own funds into the pot), which will be distributed to musicians whose needs are greatest.
+Thanks to ACE and DCMS who provided £650k of hardship funding, Help Musicians was able to extend hardship funding into 2022, making further payments to musicians facing financial hardship due to the disruption caused by Covid.
+The total amount of funds available was £1m (Help Musicians added £350k of its own funds into the pot), which was distributed to musicians whose needs are greatest.

 Further support

-If you have complex needs that go beyond financial hardship, such as long-term health issues, complicated domestic circumstances or complex financial situations, you can speak to a member of our team by emailing [email protected].
+If you have complex needs that go beyond financial hardship, such as long-term health issues, complicated domestic circumstances or complex financial situations, you can speak to a member of our team by emailing support@helpmusicians.org.uk or by visiting our support pages.

 Government updates are available here, while NHS advice is available here.